nwheeler/terebinth/README.md

 The default server is a localhost varnish server on the default port.

 1. Components -> Terebinth
-1. Select and delete the default server.
+1. Select and edit the default server as appropriate for your environment.
-1. Add a new one, fill out the appropriate details.

 Uninstall
 ==============